 Or to put it another way…

-Novels are essentially about people (fictional characters) undergoing experiences (plots) in particular places (settings).
+Novels are about people (fictional characters) undergoing experiences (plots) in particular times and places (settings).

 Why Does Theme Matter?

-Why bother with theme at all when all you really want to do is tell a gripping tale?
+Or to put it another way, why bother with theme at all when all you want to do is tell a gripping tale?

-That’s a perfectly understandable point of view.
+That’s a perfectly reasonable question.
 But you need to trust me on this…

-If you aspire to be a novel writer of any merit (i.e., one that readers love), you must take theme seriously, no matter what type of fiction you plan to write (literary, genre or mainstream).
+If you aspire to be a good or a great novelist, you must take theme seriously, no matter what type of fiction you write (literary or genre).
+There are four good reasons for that…

 1. Theme Adds an Extra Dimension to a Novel